IHE/HIE-Whitepaper/README.md

   - Insurance provider supported communities

-Documnt Sharing is patient centric thus requires that a Patient Identity Domain coordinates use of a single Patient Identification.
+Document Sharing is patient centric thus requires that a Patient Identity Domain coordinates use of a single Patient Identification.
 In XDS Domain called this is called an XDS Affinity Domain Patient Identification Domain (XAD-PID).
 A XAD-PID is a patient